amsearles/GatorList_ecommerce_Site/m1/CSC648-848-Section02-Spring2017-Milestone1-Team11.md

 ## Executive Summary

 Our website GATOR SHOP is for the use of SFSU students to buy and sell Items in a safe community enviorment.
 With this site Students will be able to set up deals and exchange items with ease never before seen amongst the community.
-Using our messaging system the students of San Francisco state will be able to, for the first time be able to organize on campus meetups and exchange items with a sense of safety that other websites such as Craigslist could never offer.
+Using our messaging system the students of San Francisco State University will be able to organize; on campus meetups,an exchange of items with a sense of safety that other websites, such as Craigslist, could never offer, and an assurance that every item on our website is the genuine article.

-We set out to conquer this task with exclusivity, students can rest safe knowing that the person that they've made this deal with online is another stuent such as themselves and as such it actually hepls to build on the already powerful sense of community on campus.
-This sense of community is also the edge that our site has over all the others, no other commmunity can claim to be as powerful as ours is at SFSU which is what will draw students of all ages and majors to our website.
+We set out to conquer this task with exclusivity, students can rest safe knowing that the person that they've made this deal with online is another stuent such as themselves and as such it actually helps to build on the already powerful sense of community on campus.
+This sense of community is also the edge that our site has over all the others, no other commmunity can claim to be as strong as ours here at SFSU which is what will draw students of all ages and majors to our website.

 This site is created using a small elite team of student programmers at SFSU and as such we know all the ins and outs of this community.
-There is no better team or project for this job.
+Rest assured knowing that every member of this team has the dedication and willpower required to make this site something to be proud of.
+There is no better team for this job.